cn-uofbasel/ccn-lite/README.md

 Tool                           | Description
 :----------------------------- | :---------------------------------------------
-`ccn-lite-relay.c`             | CCN-lite forwarder: user space.<br /> This file is compiled into three executables, depending on compile time environment flags: <ul><li>`ccn-lite-relay`</li><li>`ccn-nfn-relay`</li><li>`ccn-nfn-relay-nack`</li></ul>
+`ccn-lite-relay`               | CCN-lite forwarder: user space.<br /> This file is compiled into three executables, depending on compile time environment flags: <ul><li>`ccn-lite-relay`</li><li>`ccn-nfn-relay`</li><li>`ccn-nfn-relay-nack`</li></ul>
-`ccn-lite-lnxkernel.c`         | CCN-lite forwarder: Linux kernel module `util/ccn-lite-ctrl.c`         | Command line program running the CCNx management protocol (over Unix sockets).
+`ccn-lite-lxkernel`            | CCN-lite forwarder: Linux kernel module `ccn-lite-ctrl`                | Command line program running the CCNx management protocol (over Unix sockets).
 Used for configuring a running relay either running in user space or as a kernel module.
-`util/ccn-lite-ccnb2xml.c`     | Simple CCNB packet parser
+`ccn-lite-ccnb2xml`            | Simple CCNB packet parser
-`util/ccn-lite-cryptoserver.c` | Used by the kernel module to carry out compute intensive crypto operations in user instead of kernel space.
+`ccn-lite-cryptoserver`        | Used by the kernel module to carry out compute intensive crypto operations in user instead of kernel space.
-`util/ccn-lite-fetch.c`        | Fetches both a single chunk content or a series of chunks for larger named data.
+`ccn-lite-fetch  `             | Fetches both a single chunk content or a series of chunks for larger named data.
 Only the content is returned without any protocol bytes.
-`util/ccn-lite-mkC.c`          | Simple content composer, to stdout, without crypto.
+`ccn-lite-mkC  `               | Simple content composer, to stdout, without crypto.
-`util/ccn-lite-mkF.c`          | Simple tool to split a large file into a fragment series.
+`ccn-lite-mkF  `               | Simple tool to split a large file into a fragment series.
-`util/ccn-lite-mkI.c`          | Simple interest composer, to stdout.
+`ccn-lite-mkI  `               | Simple interest composer, to stdout.
-`util/ccn-lite-peek.c`         | Simple interest injector waiting for a content chunk, can also be used to request named-function results.
+`ccn-lite-peek`                | Simple interest injector waiting for a content chunk, can also be used to request named-function results.
-`util/ccn-lite-pktdump.c`      | Powerful packet dumper for all known packet formats.
+`ccn-lite-pktdump`             | Powerful packet dumper for all known packet formats.
 Output is in hexdump style, XML or content only.
-`util/ccn-lite-produce.c`      | Creates a series of chunks for data that does not fit into a single PDU.
+`ccn-lite-produce`             | Creates a series of chunks for data that does not fit into a single PDU.
-`util/ccn-lite-rpc.c`          | Send an RPC request and return the reply.
+`ccn-lite-rpc`                 | Send an RPC request and return the reply.
-`util/ccn-lite-simplenfn.c`    | Simplified interface to request named-function results.
+`ccn-lite-simplenfn`           | Simplified interface to request named-function results.
-`util/ccn-lite-valid.c`        | Demo application for validating a packet's signature.
+`ccn-lite-valid`               | Demo application for validating a packet's signature.